3790 Wilshire Blvd. Los Angeles, CA 90005 | map |

 early 1980s - Looking east on Wilshire.
 It's a photo from the Sean Ault collection.

 early 1980s - The Wilshire street level facade after the building had been sold to developer Wayne Ratkovich and his partners.
 After a massive capital infusion, the restored theatre debuted in May 1985.
-Thanks to Meredith Jacobson Marciano for the photo on Vintage Los Angeles.
+Thanks to Meredith Jacobson Marciano for sharing the photo on the Vintage Los Angeles Facebook page.

 1983 - Getting some sign work done so it could be turned on for the Olympics.
 Thanks to American Classic Images for the January photo.

 1985 - Brenda Levin's Levin and Associates was the architectural firm for the restoration of the Wiltern.
-On their Wiltern Theatre page is this great view of the marquee.
+This great view of the marquee is on their Wiltern Theatre page.

 1988 - A William Reagh photo from the California State Library collection, item # 001383457.

 2006 - A wonderful look at the Wiltern by Carol Highsmith from the Library of Congress collection.
-Thanks to Julie Owens for posting it on Photos of Los Angeles.
+Thanks to Julie Owens for posting it on the Photos of Los Angeles private Facebook group.

 2006 - A fine detail of the top of the Pellissier Building by Tejana as part of the Wilshire Beauty set on Flickr.